jrhea/imp/README.md

 ### crawler

-This mode will have imp crawl the DHT of an eth2 testnet and print out the nodes found.
-Try out one of the crawler scripts to see how it works:
+This mode will have imp crawl the DHT of an eth2 testnet and output info to a csv

 ```
-> cd scripts && sh crawl-topaz.sh
+> cd scripts && sh crawl-network.sh schlesi|topaz num_crawlers
 ```

 ### agent